GluuFederation/docs-supportportal-prod/index.md

 9. Choose a priority for the ticket.

 10. Set the ticket privacy to either public or private.
-By default customer tickets are marked as private.
+By default tickets opened by customers and partners are marked as private.

-11. If you have supporting details or information hosted on another site, include a link to the supporting information.
+11. If you have any supporting details hosted on another site, like pastebin, include a link to the supporting information.

 12. To cc colleagues or partners, use a comma to separate each email address.

 13. Upload files for any additional supporting information.

+14. Submit your ticket.

 > Note: Use our guide to learn [how to create a good ticket](../how-to-ask.md) on Gluu Support.